-The LRC is comprised of the Library on the ground floor of the CNS and the Technology Resource Centre on the first floor.
-The LRC provides an expanding collection of books, periodicals, A-V and computer software to support CNS curricula and to foster independent learning.
+The LRC is comprised of the Library on the ground floor of the CNS and the Computer Lab on the first floor.
+The LRC provides an expanding collection of books to support CNS curricula and to foster independent learning.

 The LRC is an integral part of the CNS and has a major role in facilitation of its educational programs.
 Its main objective is to provide quality information services and resources for all LRC clients.
 Instruction in the use of information resources focuses on equipping students with information retrieval and management skills which will enable them to become independent and lifelong learners.